elusivecodes/FyreServer/README.md

 **Is CLI**

-Determine if the request was made from the CLI.
+Determine whether the request was made from the CLI.

 ```php
 $isCli = $request->isCli();